Murder of Paige Doherty

-Paige Doherty was a 15-year-old student from Clydebank, Scotland who was murdered on 19 March 2016 by 32 year-old John Leathem in his deli.
+Paige Doherty was a 15-year-old student from Clydebank, Scotland, who was murdered on 19 March 2016 by 32-year-old John Leathem in his delicatessen.

 Background

 Paige had stayed at her friend's house on the night of 18 March.
 On the 19th, at around 8:21am, she went to John Leathem's delicatessen.
-Normally she would have gone to her hairdressing job in Kirkintilloch, 12 mi away, however after she failed to arrive the search for her began.
+Normally she would have gone to her hairdressing job in Kirkintilloch, 12 mi away.
+She failed to arrive, and the search for her began.

 Murder investigation

-Her body was found by passers-by on the roadside near Glasgow's Great Western Road two days after she disappeared.
-Doherty had been stabbed in the head and neck and suffered more than 250 wounds, though her mother, Pamela Doherty, claimed that there were more than 500 wounds.
-The last sighting of her was on CCTV at a deli shop in Clydebank, owned by John Leathem, who later admitted to murdering Paige Doherty.
-Pamela set up the charity, Paige's Promise, in her daughter's name to teach children self defence, as well as support families whose children have been victims of murder.
+Doherty's body was found by passers-by on the roadside near Glasgow's Great Western Road two days after she disappeared.
+She had been stabbed in the head and neck and suffered more than 250 wounds, though her mother, Pamela Doherty, claimed that there were more than 500 wounds.
+The last sighting of her was on CCTV at Leathem's shop; he later admitted to murdering Doherty.
+Her mother set up the charity, Paige's Promise, in Doherty's name to teach children self-defence, as well as support families whose children have been victims of murder.

 Trial

 John Leathem claimed that Paige threatened to tell people that he had "touched her" inappropriately, if he refused to give her a job, because she was underage.

-The main evidence used in the trial was CCTV footage of Leathem closing the Deli, running to the shop next door, and then returning with the deli remaining closed for about an hour.
+The main evidence used in the trial was CCTV footage of Leathem closing the deli, running to the shop next door, and then returning with the deli remaining closed for about an hour.
 The footage then shows him putting a full bin bag in his trunk.
-The bag was confirmed to contain the body of Paige and when the owner of the shop he visited was questioned, it was confirmed that Leathem had purchased gloves, bleach, and the bin bag.
+The bag was confirmed to contain the body of Paige and when the owner of the shop he visited was questioned, it was confirmed that Leathem had purchased gloves, bleach and the bin bag.